 Thomas was a relationship psychotherapist for 25 years before she published her NY Times best-selling book, “Conscious Uncoupling: The Five Steps to Living Happily Even After.”
 The book was inspired by her experience of divorce.
 Although heartbroken, she and her husband were determined to spare their daughter the pain of a messy separation.
 This shared intention led to a relatively healthy divorce and was the basis to which the 5 principles of Conscious Uncoupling was born.

-How much is Conscious Uncoupling by Mindvalley?
+How much does Conscious Uncoupling by Mindvalley cost?

 You can enroll in Mindvalley’s Conscious Uncoupling Quest with a discounted rate of $399 (regularly priced at $1,049.)